Socialist Equality Party (Germany): History

 It was founded in September 1971 by Ulrich Rippert under the name Federation of Socialist Workers (Bund Sozialistischer Arbeiter) which participated in several elections after 1983.
 In 1997, the party was renamed to the Party for Social Equality, Section of the Fourth International (Partei für Soziale Gleichheit, Sektion der Vierten Internationale, PSG) and officially registered as a political party with the Federal Returning Officer on 14 October of that year.
 The first election the PSG participated in under its new name was the 1998 German federal election, in which the party received 0.01% of the vote.
 The highest result ever won by the party was that in the 2004 European parliament election, where the party achieved 0.1% of the vote in Germany.
 On 18–19 February 2017, the party adopted its modern name.

 The party's newspaper was published starting in 1971 under the name Der Funke (not to be confused with the modern German-speaking section on the RCI) which was renamed to Neue Arbeiterpresse in 1977 and again to gleichheit in 1997 which exists to this day but lost relevance to the party's main publication on the World Socialist Web Site.

 Also in 2017, the SGP won a defamation lawsuit filed against them by Humboldt University professor Jörg Baberowski: the Hamburg district court ruled that the party's right to freedom of speech allowed them to accuse Baberowski of a "distortion of history".
 The court also ruled that the SGP was able to defend their characterization of Baberowski as a "right-wing extremist" by referencing his statements about Adolf Hitler with a specific example being him saying, "Hitler was not cruel.
 He did not want people to talk about the extermination of the Jews at his table”.

 Organisation

-The SGP is a member of the International Committee of the Fourth International, and through it is also in contact with other member parties of the ICFI in England, the United States, Sri Lanka, France, Canada and Australia.
+The SGP is a member of the International Committee of the Fourth International (ICFI), and through it is also in contact with other member parties of the ICFI in England, the United States, Sri Lanka, France, Canada and Australia.

 While the party's main publication is the World Socialist Web Site, it also maintains its own separate newspaper named gleichheit.

 As of 2024 the SGP had 294 members and state sections in Berlin, Hesse, and North Rhine-Westphalia.
 The leader of the party is Christoph Vandreier.